 The Research Presentation Rating Form is used during the group Thesis Presentations.
-The faculty will rate individual student presentations according to the Research Presentation Rating Form: http://depaul.qualtrics.com/jfe/form/SV_b2UGgrjpdcWktBr.
+The faculty will rate individual student presentations according to the Research Presentation Rating Form:

+http://depaul.qualtrics.com/jfe/form/SV_b2UGgrjpdcWktBr.
 Requirements for demonstrating training level-appropriate competencies are detailed on the Rating Form.

 Master's Thesis Deadlines and Consequences.

-Students must successfully defend their Master's thesis proposal and have the signatures of the faculty thesis committee on the Approval of Proposal for Final Project Form by November 1st of the second year.
+Students must successfully defend their Master's thesis proposal, have the signatures of the faculty thesis committee on the Approval of Proposal for Final Project Form, and submit these materials to the Psychology Department graduate coordinator by November 1st of the second year.
 In the event that a student does not meet this deadline, the following consequences apply:

-• If the thesis proposal is not formally approved by November 1st of the second year, the student's grade for thesis credits will be reduced by one letter grade (e.g., a student earning an "A" will receive a "B," and a student earning a "B" will receive a "C").
-This grade cannot be upgraded regardless of the ultimate quality of the thesis project.

-- If the thesis proposal is not formally approved by the last day of final exams during the Fall quarter, the student will not be allowed to register for more than eight quarter hours of coursework during the Winter quarter of the second year.
+- If the thesis proposal is not formally approved by November 1st of the second year, the student's grade for thesis credits will be reduced by one letter grade (e.g., a student earning an "A" will receive a "B," and a student earning a "B" will receive a "C").
+This grade cannot be upgraded regardless of the ultimate quality of the thesis project. - If the thesis proposal is not formally approved by the last day of final exams during the Fall quarter, the student will not be allowed to register for more than eight quarter hours of coursework during the Winter quarter of the second year.
 This reduced load of courses will allow for more time to be available for completing the proposal. - If the student does not have the thesis proposal formally approved by the last day of classes (not counting final exams period) in the Winter quarter of the second year, the clinical faculty will meet to determine whether the student shall continue in the program.
 If the student is allowed to remain in the program, a very specific contract will be drawn up among the DCT, chair of the thesis, and the student, which covers expectations for work to be done on the thesis during Spring quarter, culminating in a proposal defense meeting as soon as feasible.
 The student will not be allowed to register for coursework in the third year until the thesis proposal is formally approved. - The clinical faculty will use flexibility in handling exceptional circumstances that may arise for a specific student who does not meet the expected timeline.
 It is recognized that there are events that occur out of the student's control, such as significant health problems, which might necessitate exceptions to the procedures that generally apply.
 In such cases, the clinical faculty will be informed of the circumstances and vote on any alternative plan.
 The DCT will be responsible for monitoring any exceptions to the above procedures. - Students should have successfully defended their thesis by the last day of the final exams during the Spring quarter of their third year.
-If they have not defended their thesis by the last day of final exams during the Spring quarter of the third year, they will not be considered to be in good standing in the clinical program and will be put on a remediation plan. - The committee will rate individual student product and presentation according to the Research Presentation Rating Form.
-Requirements for demonstrating training level-appropriate competencies are detailed on the Rating Form.
-One copy of the form will be submitted to the student's file by the chairperson and can be completed online:
+The successful defense includes the signature of the committee members on the Final Projects Approval Form and submission of this form and other required documents to the Psychology Department graduate coordinator.
+If they have not successfully defended their thesis by the last day of final exams during the Spring quarter of the third year, they will not be considered to be in good standing in the clinical program and will be put on a remediation plan.